ckerr/blog-hugo/content/post/transmission-web-client-tests-pt-1.md

     }

 And then fill in the devDependencies from the command line.
-We want mocha, chai, sinon, and jsdom for the reasons already listed above.
+As mentioned above, we want Mocha, Chai, Sinon, and jsdom.
-We'll also add the mocha-jsdom and sinon-chai glue packages:
+We'll also get the mocha-jsdom and sinon-chai glue packages:

     charles@calliope:~/src/transmission/web$ npm i mocha mocha-jsdom jsdom jsdom-global chai sinon sinon-chai --save-dev